AdobeDocs/workfront.en/help/product-announcements/product-releases/library-release-activity/library-release-activity-aug-15-2019.md

 # Workfront Library release activity - August 15, 2019

-This page describes all changes made available to `Workfront Library` with the release to the Production environment on August 15.
+This page describes all changes made available to Workfront Library with the release to the Production environment on August 15.

-For a list of all changes made to `Workfront Library`, see [Workfront Library release activity](../../../product-announcements/product-releases/library-release-activity/workfront-library-release-activity.md).
+For a list of all changes made to Workfront Library, see [Workfront Library release activity](../../../product-announcements/product-releases/library-release-activity/workfront-library-release-activity.md).

-The `Workfront Library` release on August 15 contains the following enhancements:
+The Workfront Library release on August 15 contains the following enhancements:

 ## Organize your assets with keyword hierarchy